 - Calendar systems: for instance, the Muslim calendar is based on lunar months, the official calendar in China is the Gregorian calendar, but the traditional Chinese calendar is a lunisolar calendar, and so on.

 Pseudo App Localization to Check if Your App is Ready for Translation

-Pseudo app localization is a further technique to test the quality and robustness work done prior to a localization.
+Pseudo app localization is a further technique to test the quality and robustness of work done prior to localization.
 With this technique, the text string resources are replaced by a version with gibberish.
 The app is then run and its various screen displays checked.
 As long as the user-facing text is nonsensical, the viewer can be sure that the strings have been separated into the file for translation.
 If a “normal” word appears, it can only be because it was missed, and must now be separated and put into the file for localization with the others.

 It is also possible to generate a text resource file with each text string repeated to make it twice as long.
 This helps to spot places in the display when longer translated texts might overrun.
 For example, the German word commonly used for “Redo” (as in “reverse an undo command”) is “Wiederherstellen” with four times as many characters, and might not fit on a button.

 If translators work only on the separate files of content, outside the context of the app, it will often be important to provide them with additional information.
 For example, a button or a menu item labeled “Fly” in English could have different meanings (“fly” as a noun, “fly” as a verb.)
 Different meanings may mean different translations, so an explanation about context and meaning must be supplied to make sure the translator makes the right translation.
 It also makes sense to provide a creative brief for translators with information about your app, its purpose, and its target market.
 In parallel, this is the chance to specify how you want them to blend aspects like style and “voice” into the localized texts.